Project management skills have practical implications in your career.

 The project planning phase sets the tone for the entire project.

-The execution phase of every project involves developing a team to work on the project.
-A project management simulator can help sharpen your skills in this domain, allowing you to create a successful team.
+The execution phase of every project involves developing a team.
+A project management simulator can help sharpen your skills in selecting a successful team.

 You don’t need to recruit other people to take part in the simulation.
 Naturally, the program assigns you the role of the project manager, complete with a specific skill set.